Policies and Procedures Affecting All Students

 Appeals of Academic Procedures

 Students have the right to seek an exception to academic policy and appeal adverse decisions regarding those requests.
 The academic exception and appeals process begins in the academic unit.
-Each academic unit at Mason has a written statement of that unit's academic exception and appeal process on file in the dean or director's office.
-Undergraduate students initiate appeals of unit decisions with the Associate Provost for Undergraduate Education.
-Graduate students initiate appeals of adverse decisions with the Associate Provost for Graduate Education.
+Each academic unit at George Mason has a written statement of that unit's academic exception and appeal process on file in the dean or director's office.
+Undergraduate students initiate appeals of unit decisions with the Senior Associate Provost for Undergraduate Education.
+Graduate students initiate appeals of adverse decisions with the Senior Associate Provost for Graduate Education.
 The Provost's Office does not consider, and this procedure does not apply to, grade appeals or appeals of Honor Committee decisions.

 Undergraduate Appeals